guysoft/OctoKlipperPi/README.md

     1. Change the password via "Change User Password"
     2. Optionally: Change the configured timezone via "Localization Options" > "Timezone".
     3. Optionally: Change the hostname via "Network Options" > "Hostname".
-Your OctoPi-Klipper instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.
+Your OctoKlipperPi instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.

    You can navigate in the menus using the arrow keys and Enter.
 To switch to selecting the buttons at the bottom use Tab.

-   You do not need to expand the filesystem, current versions of OctoPi-Klipper do this automatically.
+   You do not need to expand the filesystem, current versions of OctoKlipperPi do this automatically.

 OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
 Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.